 The Fund is required under the Bylaws to maintain, with respect to the ARPS, as of the last business day of each month in which any Preferred Shares are outstanding, 1940 Act Preferred Shares Asset Coverage (as defined below) of at least 200% with respect to senior securities that are equity securities, including the Preferred Shares.
-If the Fund fails to maintain 1940 Act Preferred Shares Asset Coverage and such failure is not cured as of the last business day of the following month, the Fund will be required under certain circumstances to redeem certain of the Preferred Shares.
-See "-Preferred Shares Redemption."
+If the Fund fails to maintain 1940 Act Preferred Shares Asset Coverage and such failure is not cured as of the last business day of the following month (the "1940 Act Cure Date"), the Fund will be required under certain circumstances to redeem certain of the Preferred Shares.
+See "Preferred Shares Redemption."

-The "1940 Act Preferred Shares Asset Coverage" with respect to the Fund's currently outstanding ARPS was equal to the following ratio, as of December 29, 2023.
+The "1940 Act Preferred Shares Asset Coverage" with respect to the Fund's currently outstanding ARPS is equal to the following ratio, which as of March 28, 2024 was as follows:

-Value of the Fund's total assets less all liabilities and indebtedness not represented by senior
+Value of the Fund's total assets less all liabilities and indebtedness not represented by senior securities